Editor’s Note: This post has been updated to reflect our selections for 2017.

 The North Face Bastion 4

 You’re mostly likely to find the new Bastion 4 in its natural habitat: 17,000 feet up Denali.
-With fabric, poles and stake lines tested to -60 degrees Fahrenheit (we don’t recommend trying to recreate that), it’s built to withstand Mother Nature’s very worst.
-Oversized pole guides and guy lines are glove friendly so you don’t have worry about frostbite when getting camp up and running in a blizzard.
-This isn’t your average weekend-warrior tent, and is probably overkill for most campers.
+With fabric, poles and stake lines tested to -60 degrees Fahrenheit (don’t try to recreate that), it’s built to withstand Mother Nature’s very worst.
+Its oversized pole guides and guy lines are glove-friendly, so you don’t have worry about frostbite when getting camp up and running in a blizzard.
+This isn’t your average weekend-warrior tent; it’s probably overkill for most campers.

 Hilleberg Keron 3 GT

-The Hilleberg tunnel tent has been a standard in high alpine trekking and winter mountaineering for good reason.
+The Hilleberg tunnel tent is a standard in high-alpine trekking and winter mountaineering for good reason.
 The double-wall design minimizes condensation and the tunnel shape helps it withstand strong winds and storms.
-In a pinch the outer section of the tent can also be set up on its own to act as a rain shelter when things get ugly.
+In a pinch, the outer section of the tent can also be set up on its own to act as a rain shelter when things get ugly.